 Carbamazepine and lamotrigine are anticonvulsants that are also used as mood stabilizers.
 Carbamazepine is thought to be more effective at treating rapid cycling than lithium and causes fewer side effects.
 Lamotrigine is generally prescribed for treating bipolar II disorder.

 Antipsychotic medications, such as olanzapine and quetiapine, are used to treat mania.
 They can also be used in conjunction with mood stabilizers to prevent mania occurring.

-Antipsychotic medications help by treating psychotic symptoms, such as hearing voices, delusions and racing thoughts.
+Antipsychotic medications help by treating bipolar disorder with psychotic features, such as hearing voices, delusions and racing thoughts.
 They can also help to prevent extreme mood swings and, in some cases, can be used to treat severe depression.